ablyss74/cle_theme/Readme.txt

     sudo swupd bundle-add desktop-enlightenment

-Extract the single_user_example_theme.tar with the following DO NOT USE SUDO…
+Extract the example_theme.tar with the following
+DO NOT USE SUDO…

     tar -xf example_theme.tar -C $HOME/